 We can’t be what we can’t see.
 If we want to teach our kids to be unapologetically themselves, that they have value and are worthy of respect, safety, and confidence exactly as they are – they need to see more shameless weirdos.

 The following girls follow their special interests no matter now many snide comments they get.
-And yes I know, it’s all girls.
-Because boys are already allowed (encouraged!) to follow their passions, so today we’re focusing on the ladies.
+We’ve had books about boys going on big adventures and pursing their dreams for decades, so today we’re focusing on the ladies.

 9. The world needs your flavor of weird

 Whether you’re lining up train cars, designing a cure for cancer, or building mud pies, the world needs the innovative ideas that come from out-of-the-box thinkers and doers.
 No matter how big or small (or non-existent) our impact, the world needs us to do what we do.